zogzog/cubicweb/doc/book/en/devrepo/entityclasses/adapters.rst

 Interfaces and Adapters
 -----------------------

 Interfaces are the same thing as object-oriented programming `interfaces`_.
 Adapter refers to a well-known `adapter`_ design pattern that helps separating concerns in object oriented applications.

 .. _`interfaces`: http://java.sun.com/docs/books/tutorial/java/concepts/interface.html
 .. _`adapter`: http://en.wikipedia.org/wiki/Adapter_pattern

 In |cubicweb| adapters provide logical functionalities to entity types.
 They are introduced in version `3.9`.
 Before that one had to implement Interfaces in entity classes to achieve a similar goal.
-However, hte problem with this approch is that is clutters the entity class's namespace, exposing name collision risks with schema attributes/relations or even methods names (different interfaces may define the same method with not necessarily the same behaviour expected).
+However, the problem with this approach is that is clutters the entity class's namespace, exposing name collision risks with schema attributes/relations or even methods names (different interfaces may define the same method with not necessarily the same behaviour expected).